Play music - Kissing Rain.

-To have the music STOP click the control
+To have the music play, click the above link.

 I am a block from the trail in this direction.
 I go past Copley Park, where there is a football/soccer field and a tennis court.
 Continuing on, I go across the Colquitz River and through a small forest.
 I go across a busy street, and pass Brydon Park where there are children playing.
 Onward up the hill takes me to the Royal Oak shopping mall - an enjoyable destination, well worth the effort of the walk.

 I walk almost everyday throughout the year.
 I am fortunate to live close to a walking trail that connects to other trails within the community that go for miles and miles.
 The part of the trail that I walk in either direction, follows the Colquitz River.
 Our house, and a few neighbouring houses are within a horseshoe or "C" shape formed by this River.
 There is a diversity of activity along the trail.
 In either direction I travel approxmately 5 miles round trip.